LIS501/syllabi/md/Asgt3.md

 ## Final Deliverables  {.result}

-1. Due LAB10DATE Two page extended abstract
+1. Due LAB10DATE Two page extended abstract, to the Moodle drop box *Assigment 3 abstract & bibliography*
      - Develop the two paragraph summary of your research question into a two page extended abstract.
 Focus on describing and justifying the methods for investigating your research